CarolineEicher/Capstone-Proj-Data-Mining/README.md

 The Visualizations folder contains the visualizations I created with the data.
 The Output folder contains a markdown file with a short report of the project.

-I am currently working on a shiny app that will allow you to explore the data interactively.
-In the Traveller-App folder you can find the code for the app.
+In the Traveller-App folder you find a shiny app that will allow you to explore the data interactively.

 I hope you enjoy my project!
 If you have any questions or suggestions, feel free to contact me.